Career Advice

 Understanding Free Traffic

-Free traffic refers to website visitors generated without directly spending money on advertisements.
-This type of traffic often comes from organic sources like search engines, social media platforms, email marketing, and content marketing efforts.
-While free traffic requires significant time and effort to build, it offers long-term value by creating a loyal audience base.
+Free traffic refers to website visitors generated without directly paying for advertising.
+This type of traffic often comes from organic sources such as search engines, social media platforms, email marketing, and content marketing.
+While building free traffic takes significant time and effort, it offers long-term value by creating a loyal audience.
 It is essential to consistently provide valuable content to sustain and grow free traffic over time, making it an excellent choice for those with limited budgets.

 The Role of Paid Traffic